Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 • How I can blossom into the fullness of my being?

-4. Pause and see what answers arise.
+5. Pause and see what answers arise.

-2. Get New Insights on Personal Issues
+2. Get New Insights on a Personal IssueHummingbird perching on yellow flower

 With this paradox in mind, and with the confidence and boost we get from the warmth, sunshine, leisure time and beauty all around us, summer is a great time to face an old issue and gain new insights.